 Myra L. Swintz,

 MSN, RN, AGCNS-BC, CRNI®

-Myra is the clinical education coordinator for Franciscan Alliance Home Health and Hospice Services in Indiana.
-In her role, Myra emphasizes the use of evidence-based practice in post-acute care systems to achieve positive patient care outcomes as well as elicit a progressive impact on the organization.
-As a clinical nurse specialist, she incorporates research to bring evidence-based practice to the forefront of patient care services and provide best nursing practice at the patient’s bedside and in their homes.
-Myra has been an RN for 34 years, a CRNI® for 5 years, and was previously certified in psychiatric and mental health nursing for 15 years (1988-2003).
-In addition, she is a board certified clinical nurse specialist.
+Myra has specialized in home infusion therapy since beginning her home care career in 1999.
+She currently splits her time between teaching BSN students at Indiana University South Bend and providing home health nursing for St. Joseph VNA Home Care/ Trinity Health at Home in Mishawaka, Indiana.
+In her positions, Myra stresses the role of the nurse in nurse-directed care and in approaching each patient holistically.
+As a board-certified clinical nurse specialist, she incorporates research to bring evidence-based practice to the forefront of patient care services and to provide best nursing practice at the patient’s bedside and in their homes.
+Myra has been an RN for 37 years and a CRNI® for 9 years, and was certified in psychiatric and mental health nursing for 15 years (1988-2003).
 Passionate about supporting nurses’ continued competence as well as advancing the practice of nursing, Myra is a strong advocate for life-long learning and certification.

 Mary has been a nurse for more than 34 years.
 For the past 13 years, she has worked in the outpatient infusion center of Firelands Regional Medical Center in Sandusky, Ohio.
 She has led that department since 2013.
 Mary is also a nurse educator with a focus on central vascular access, and serves on hospital committees that address improving central vascular access policies and procedures.
 She has been a member of INS and a CRNI® since 2009.
 She currently resides in Port Clinton, Ohio.